gooddata/gooddata-ui-sdk/examples/playground/README.md

 Other backends are also available.
 Check out the [webpack.config.js](webpack.config.js) for a list of choices.
 All backends except the `public` one require authentication.

-In order to get the login screen out of the way, the playground requires that you specify username and password in the `.env` file.
-Set the `GDC_USERNAME` and `GDC_PASSWORD` variables in the `.env` file.
+In order to get the login screen out of the way, the playground requires that you specify username and password for Bear or API token for Tiger in the `.env` file.
+Set the `GDC_USERNAME` and `GDC_PASSWORD` and/or `TIGER_API_TOKEN` variables in the `.env` file.
 The playground will pick them up and will use these automatically when it needs to authenticate the session.

 NOTE: the `.env` file is already ignored and will not land in commit.